 Assistant Coach Max Weber

-Prior to his coaching career, Weber had a very successful playing career at both Walla Walla CC and Whitman College.
+Before he began coaching, Weber had a very successful playing career at both Walla Walla CC and Whitman College.
 A team captain at both stops, Weber earned academic all-conference honors in each of his four collegiate seasons.
 He was a two-year starter for WWCC and led the men's team to a second place finish in the 2005 NWAACC Championship.

 Weber finished his collegiate career at Whitman College, captaining the team and leading them to one of its best finishes in school history.
 In his senior season at Whitman, Weber received the R.V.
 Borleske Trophy, given annually to the school's top male athlete.